 5) Use a clear filter

-If sand is flying around everywhere, especially if you’re at a low angle, you need to protect the front element of your lens.
+If sand is flying around everywhere, especially if you’re at a low angle, you’ll want to protect the front element of your lens.
 Even on modern lenses, it’s very possible to scratch the coatings on the front.
 And if that happens, it’s permanent.
 There’s nothing you can do to fix it except to send it out for repair.

-So, do yourself a favor and use a clear filter (and make sure it’s a good one).
+So, do yourself a favor and use a clear filter (and make sure it’s a good one, or you’re at risk of losing significant amounts of sharpness).
 You might be using a clear filter already, but, if not, this is one time when it really helps.

 6) The creative side of sand dunes photography